Schedule a Free Consultation

 Secondly, every time you update a plugin on your website, you’ll have to verify that the main features of your website are still working.

-Our team found that at 20-30 plugins, you can have a test plan in place that you can run every month after you update the plugins.
+Our team found that at 20-30 WordPress plugins, you can have a test plan in place that you can run every month after you update the plugins.
 When the numbers go beyond 30, the total number of feature combinations from those plugins becomes unmanageable.

-Plugin Cleansing Will Bring Your Website Back On Track
+Plugin Cleansing Will Bring Your Website Back on Track

 So, if you have too many plugins, what can you do?